priyankakapadia07/Forever-Green/README.md

 Language: HTML, PHP, CSS, JavaScript, MySQL

-Description:Environment friendly online business website with 14 pages.
+Description: Environment friendly online business website with 14 pages.
 Front-end side includes HTML,

 CSS and the back-end will be supported by PHP, JavaScript, and MySQL.
 Customers will get a chance to